 Line 7d.
 Credit for prior year minimum tax.

-To figure the minimum tax credit and any carryforward of that credit, use Form 8827, Credit for Prior Year Minimum Tax-Corporations.
+To figure the minimum tax credit and any carryforward of that credit, use Form 8827, Credit for Prior Year Minimum Tax-

+Corporations.

-Also see Form 8827 if any of the corporation's 1996 nonconventional source fuel credit, orphan drug credit, or qualified electric vehicle credit was disallowed solely because of the tentative minimum tax limitation.
+Also see Form 8827 if any of the corporation's 1997 nonconventional source fuel credit, or qualified electric vehicle credit was disallowed solely because of the tentative minimum tax limitation.
 See section 53(d).

 Line 9.
-Foreign corporations.- A foreign corporation carrying on an insurance business in the United States is taxed as a domestic insurance company on its income effectively connected with the conduct of a trade or business in the United States.
+Foreign corporations.
+A foreign corporation carrying on an insurance business in the United States is taxed as a domestic insurance company on its income effectively connected with the conduct of a trade or business in the United States.
 See sections 842 and 897, and Notice 89-96, 1989-2 C.B.
 417, for more information.
 See Rev. Proc.
-95-26, 1995-1 C.B.
-703 for the domestic asset/liability percentages and domestic investment yields needed by foreign insurance companies to compute their minimum effectively connected net investment income under section 842(b).
+98-31, 1998-23 I.R.B.
+9 for the domestic asset/liability percentages and domestic investment yields needed by foreign insurance companies to compute their minimum effectively connected net investment income under section 842(b).
 Income from sources outside the United States from U.S. business is treated as effectively connected with the conduct of a trade or business in the United States.
 For a definition of effectively connected income, see sections 864(c) and 897